CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Method

 \subsubsection{VDM Assisted Encoder}

 Since the dataset is dominated by normal samples, e.g., normal images and descriptions, the RRG model struggles to capture abnormal information and describe abnormal regions.
 To mitigate this problem, we propose a visual discriminative map (VDM) assisted encoder, the VDMAE, to enrich the discriminative information.
 This is achieved by learning a discriminative representation in terms of the VDM $\bm{d}^v$, which is distilled into the encoder.
 We show this procedure by the green rectangle in \autoref{fig:architecture}.
-Specifically, the discriminative representation $\bm{r} \in \mathbb{R}^{1\times C}$ is obtained by matrix multiplication between the visual discriminative map $\bm{d}^v \in \mathbb{R}^{1 \times N^s}$ and the image patch features,
+Specifically, the discriminative representation $\bm{r}^{'} \in \mathbb{R}^{1\times C}$ is obtained by matrix multiplication between the visual discriminative map $\bm{d}^v \in \mathbb{R}^{1 \times N^s}$ and the image patch features followed by a normalization layer to stabilize the distribution,